Coffee: Good, Bad or Ugly?

 Hands up: does anyone else start thinking about their morning cup of coffee the night before?!?!
 Some people are surprised to hear that, being a Naturopath, I'm a coffee drinker.
 Here is how I make sure my morning cup of beauty is as healthy as possible:

 First of all, coffee is generally heavily sprayed with pesticides, so make sure that the coffee you purchase is organic.
-If you missed my video about which foods I think are most important to buy organic, you can see it here: https://www.youtube.com/watch?v=cC-HupFBuus.
+If you missed my blog about which foods I think are most important to buy organic, you can see it here: https://www.pleasantwellnessmi.com/post/why-choose-organic

 Second of all, coffee is known to contain high amounts of mold and mycotoxins.
 Mycotoxins are waste products from mold, and are often found on coffee (even before it expires), so you want to keep your coffee in the fridge or freezer.
-I keep the whole beans in the freezer, and grind enough for a bout 3-4 days at a time, and keep that in a mason jar in the fridge.
+I keep the whole beans in the freezer, and grind enough for about 3-4 days at a time, and keep that in a mason jar in the fridge.
 I also make sure to purchase a mold and mycotoxin free coffee.
-This is my favorite: https://puritycoffee.com/?rfsn=8541623.eda1f2e
+This is my favorite:https://puritycoffee.com/PLEASANT

-Since mold thrives in a dark environment with moisture, make sure that you keep your coffee pot clean and dry.
+Since mold thrives in a dark environment with moisture, make sure that you keep your coffee pot, and any travel mugs you may use, clean and dry.

 Lastly, you know those plastic individual coffee pods that a lot of people are using these days?
-Plastic, especially when heated is a known endocrine disruptor (plastic and hormones are not friends!).
+Plastic, especially when heated is a known endocrine disruptor (plastic and healthy hormones are not friends!).
 Swap out the plastic pods for a re-usable stainless steel mesh cup that you can refill.
+Like this one: https://amzn.to/4nYMwmB

 A few interesting facts:

-• Here is where I may lose some of you, but coffee should be enjoyed in moderation.
+Here is where I may lose some of you: coffee should be enjoyed in moderation.
 When it's consumed too much (I try to keep my coffee-drinking clients to one cup a day), it can put stress on certain body systems like the adrenal glands and thyroid.

 Enjoy your morning brew.
 Cheers!